 I. Overview of Topic

 Airfares, say most experts, have nowhere to go but up over the coming months, as the industry continues to consolidate.
 This will be doubly true if the price of jet fuel starts skyrocketing again.
+All the more reason to develop an online strategy for finding not just cheap airline flights but the cheapest airline flights.

 Over the past few years there's been a huge proliferation of price-comparison websites promising to find you cheap airline flights (cheap airfare tickets) within a couple clicks of your mouse.
 But there are two problems with using these cheap-ticket sites.
 One is simply that there are now so many of them you will need hours if not days of research just to get them sorted out and figure out which ones have the best deals for the kind of travel you're planning.
 The second problem is that, in truth, these sites often don't get you the best deals after all your work.